hashgraph/hedera-cli/README.md

 Flags:

-- Account ID: (required) Account ID or alias to associate with the token.
+- Account ID: (required) Account ID or name to associate with the token.
 - Token ID: (required) Token ID to be associated with the account.

 **4. Transfer Fungible Token:**